 What To Do If You're Fired

-Avoid retaliating in a harsh way if your employer uses an inappropriate method to inform you of a termination.
-Although it might feel good at the moment to vent your feelings, any ill will that is created can backfire should future employers seek input about your background from your prior organization.
+Avoid retaliating in an unprofessional way if your employer uses an inappropriate method to inform you of a termination.
+Although it might feel good at the moment to vent your feelings, it can backfire should future employers seek input about your background from your prior organization.

 While a firing over the phone or via text is not typically illegal, there are instances of wrongful termination.
-Wrongful termination happens when an employee is discharged from employment for illegal reasons or if company policy is violated when the employee is fired.
+This happens when an employee is discharged from employment for illegal reasons or if company policy is violated when the employee is fired.

 Whether or not you were wrongfully terminated, it is important not to beat yourself up.
 Firings can happen to anyone.
-Rather than dwell on it, focus on what you should do next.
+Rather than dwell on it, focus on moving forward.

 - There are no federal laws prohibiting an employer from terminating employees via phone or email.

 - Most companies will not fire workers by phone, email, or text message because they have a brand to protect.

 - If your company does terminate you in an unprofessional fashion, resist the urge to respond in kind.